-This Permit does not detract from any other statutory requirement, such as the need to obtain planning permission, hazardous substances consent, discharge consent from the Environment Agency, building regulations approval, or a waste disposal licence.
+This permit only regulates air pollution matters and does not absolve you of the responsibility of any other statutory requirement, such as any need to obtain planning permission, hazardous substances consent or Building Regulations approval from the Council.
+Discharge consents from the local sewerage undertaker or a waste disposal licence from the Environment Agency may still be required.